Thomasina Miers’ recipe for pea, chilli and prawn pasta

 300g fresh or frozen peas

-One handful basil leaves, more or less chopped
+One handful of basil leaves, more or less chopped

 Parmesan or grana padano, to serve

 Melt half the butter in a large frying pan over low heat.
-Season generously with salt and pepper, add the garlic and chili (if the usage of), and lightly fry till the garlic is tender but not colored.
+Season generously with salt and pepper, and add the garlic and chili (if used lightly until the tongue is tender but not colored.

-Stir in the prawns and maintain to cook dinner lightly until they’re just warmed via, then take the pan off the heat and add half of the lemon juice.
+Stir in the prawns and continue to cook dinner lightly until they’re just warmed via, then take the pan off the heat and add half of the lemon juice.

-Bring a pan of generously salted water to the boil and prepare dinner the pasta, in line with packet instructions, including the peas for the very last minute or two.
+Bring a pan of generously salted water to a boil and prepare the pasta dinner, per packet instructions, including the peas for the last minute or two.
 Reserve a cup of the pasta cooking water, then drain.

-Return the pasta to the pan over low heat, stir in the prawn mixture, then upload the remaining butter and lemon juice.
-Stir well for a minute or two, adding splashes of the reserved water because the liquid is absorbed returned into the pasta, till you have got a beautifully sleek sauce.
+Return the pasta to the pan over low heat, stir in the prawn mixture, and add the remaining butter and lemon juice.
+Stir well for a minute or two, adding splashes of the reserved water because the liquid is absorbed and returned into the pasta till you have a beautifully sleek sauce.

 Stir within the rocket and basil and taste, adjusting the seasoning if wished.
-Take off the heat and serve right away with some grated parmesan or grana Padano, if you want.
+Take off the heat and serve immediately with some grated parmesan or grana Padano.

 And for the rest of the week.

-This makes a super starter with out the pasta, served in a massive earthenware dish with hunks of clean bread to mop up the buttery juices.
-Whizz up any leftover rocket and basil with a few olive oil and either refrigerate or freeze; drizzle over grilled veggies or meats, beans or a grain salad.
+This makes a super starter without the pasta, served in a massive earthenware dish with hunks of clean bread to mop up the buttery juices.
+Whizz up any leftover rocket and basil with olive oil and refrigerate or freeze; drizzle over grilled veggies, meats, beans, or a grain salad.